codenamephp/.github/CODE_OF_CONDUCT.md

 And please do so in a respectful way.
 Even if they are not respectful, you cannot hold someone to a standard that you are not holding yourself to.

-If they fail to respect to the rules after, just @ me (@bastianschwarz) at the issue at hand or send an E-Mail to org@codename-php.de outlining the problem, the steps already taken to resolve the problem and any additional information that might be helpful for me to review the issue.
+If they fail to respect the rules after, just @ me (@bastianschwarz) at the issue at hand or send an E-Mail to org@codename-php.de outlining the problem, the steps already taken to resolve the problem and any additional information that might be helpful for me to review the issue.